Accelerated First-Order Optimization under Nonlinear Constraints: Supporting Lemmas in the Proof of Thm.

 for $k$ sufficiently large, where

-and $c_\text{E}$ is constant.
+$c_\text{E}$ is constant, and $\bar{x}_k, \bar{u}_k$ are defined in \eqref{eq:decomp}.
 The function $F_k(x,u)$ is guaranteed to be bounded for $x\in \bar{C}$, $|u|\leq c_\text{u}$ (uniformly in $k$).
 We note that \eqref{eq:prooftmp} implies that $\tilde{H}$ is almost conserved when applying the symplectic step in \eqref{eq:decomp} (in fact, the right hand side can be replaced with $(T_k)^q$ for an arbitrarily large $q>0$).
 The function $\tilde{H}$ is therefore often referred to as a modified Hamiltonian and arises from the fact that the second step in \eqref{eq:decomp} is a symplectic map.

 We claim that the function